FOI Frequently Asked Questions

 - Access Charges

 Access charges are set by government regulations.
 You can download a copy of these regulations from Freedom of Information Regulations.
-Further information about FOI fees and charges can be found at the Freedom of Information Commissioner's website.
+Further information about FOI fees and charges can be found at the Office of the Victorian Information Commissioner (OVIC) website.

 What other ways are there of accessing Victoria SES information?